Please fill in our form and one of our experts will get back to you. Alternatively, call our 24 hour number on: 0113 245 8549

 What is a Court of Protection Deputyship and when do you need one?

-If someone has not made a Lasting Power of Attorney (a document setting out your wishes in the event that you lose mental capacity – click here for further information on this) and they lose capacity, then an application will usually be made to the Court of Protection requesting that a Deputy is appointed.
+If someone has not made a Power of Attorney (a document setting out your wishes in the event that you lose mental capacity – click here for further information on this) and they lose capacity, then an application will usually be made to the Court of Protection requesting that a Deputy is appointed.
 For children, particularly those affected by negligent medical treatment resulting in brain injuries, Court of Protection involvement may be required when they are much younger.
 The Court will appoint a Deputy to take care of someone’s finances or health and welfare.

 What powers does the Court of Protection have and what Orders can it make?